kamal9580/business-card/README.md

- a simple React App which has a reusable Card Component which has the following
+ a simple  App which has a reusable Card Component which has the following
  - Ability to pass in props to the Component
  - The Card  show a person's
     - Name